What is Prime Cost? – Definition

 Prime Cost is the aggregate of direct material cost, direct labor cost and direct expenses.
 Prime Cost is also known as ‘Flat Cost’, ‘First Cost’ or ‘Direct Cost’.

-prime Cost of a product is the total of its direct costs.
+The total of a product’s direct costs is called the prime cost.
 Once the cost of raw materials used in a particular period has been ascertained and the cost of direct labor and direct expenses is known.
 The prime cost can be calculated by simply adding up the three figures.

 Prime costs can be defined as the sum of direct costs incurred during the manufacture of a product.
 It only includes the cost of material and labor directly consumed in the course of production of total output, such as raw material and direct labor, but excludes indirect expenses like factory rent and supervisor’s salary.

 This is used to calculate the contribution margin of a product, which represents the ability of a product to cover fixed expenses and its profitability.

 Prime costs play a vital role in cost and management accounting.
 Prime cost is the essential ingredient required in costing for the calculation of contribution margin, determination of prices, forecasting of sales and profits as well as decision making.

 As discussed above, prime cost constitutes direct costs.
 In other words, it refers to expenses that can be directly associated with each unit of product manufactured.
 Prime costs usually comprise of direct material, direct labor, and direct expenses.